 The implementation of this SEP is the responsibility of the Jamaica Social Investment Fund (JSIF) being the lead executing entity for the Project.
-The scope of the SEP is proportionate to the nature and scale of the project's potential risks and impacts.
+The scope of the SEP is proportionate to the nature and scale of the project's potential risks and impacts for the SOP1 activities.
 The SEP is a living document and will be updated, as necessary, throughout the project's life cycle.